onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-07617
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** log creating, removing, or changing the inherent privilege level of users.
+    The VNF **MUST** log success and unsuccessful creation, removal, or change to the inherent privilege level of users.

 .. req::
     :id: R-94525
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** log connections to a network listener of the resource.
+    The VNF **MUST** log connections to the network listeners of the resource.

 .. req::